Submit a Review & Earn an Amazon Gift Card

 Pinnock et al (2015) Nicotine receptors mediating sensorimotor gating and its enhancement by systemic nicotine.
 BMC Syst Biol 9 30 PMID: 25717295

 Do you know of a great paper that uses (+)-Tubocurarine chloride from Tocris?
-If so please let us know.
+Please let us know.

 Peripheral sensitization is the reduction in the threshold of excitability of sensory neurons that results in an augmented response to a given external stimulus.
 This poster outlines the excitatory and inhibitory signaling pathways involved in modulation of peripheral sensitization.
 The role of ion channels, GPCRs, neurotrophins, and cytokines in sensory neurons are also described.